 If you know a student who’s a passionate and empathetic person, and who aspires to support others and effect social change, social work could be the career for them.
 The rapidly growing industry employs more than 40,000 workers, the majority of whom are full-time.

-Latrobe alumni Sophie Cleal graduated with a Bachelor of Human Services/Master of Social Work in 2019.
-She currently works at North East Support & Action for Youth (NESAY) as a Case Practitioner within a specialist school setting.
+La Trobe University alumni Sophie Cleal graduated with a Bachelor of Human Services/Master of Social Work in 2019.
+She now works at North East Support & Action for Youth (NESAY) as a Case Practitioner within a specialist school setting.

 “After previous experiences at NESAY, I saw the opportunity within this role and knew it aligned with my goals to support students with mental health in a school setting.
 Social work is an extremely broad area of expertise, encompassing a wide variety of tasks with lots of different kinds of people.
 My role consists of supporting disadvantaged youth within a local specialist school through one-on-one support.
 This involves advocating and providing students with access to other services, as well as supporting their family to achieve their goals.”